dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 ## Conclusion

 Well Done!
 You have just built a simple web app using ExpressJS framework as a backend and Auth0 to authenticate and manage users.
 This tutorial was designed to help you understand APIs and how they work.
-Now you can use the knowledge gained to build even better apps with scalable user management and authentication using Auth0.
+Now you can use the knowledge gained here to build even better apps with scalable user management and authentication using Auth0.

-You can find the repo for the app [here](https://github.com/biodunch/quotesGenApp).
+Check out the repo for the app on [GitHub](https://github.com/biodunch/quotesGenApp).
 Also I’ve deployed a demo on [heroku](https://quotesgen.herokuapp.com).

 Kindly let me know if you have any questions or recommendations in the comment section.

-This [link](https://www.computersciencezone.org/50-most-useful-apis-for-developers) contains list of useful APIs for programmers.
+For more information, check out [this list](https://www.computersciencezone.org/50-most-useful-apis-for-developers) of useful APIs for programmers.
 Have fun tearing them down.

 Read up and Practice More!